Tensiometry: analysis of the surface and interfacial tension of liquids

 Main industrial applications of tensiometry

-Tensiometry used in many sectors to optimize product formulation and performance:
+Tensiometry in many sectors to optimize product formulation and performance:

-By providing essential data on the interaction between liquids and surfaces, tensiometry helps optimize formulation and improve product performance.
+By providing essential data on the interaction between liquids and surfaces, tensiometry makes it possible to optimize formulation and improve product performance.

 Léa Géréec